singh-man/books/crackingTheCoding/17_hard.md

 	y  = min(Q3.head(),  Q5.head(),  Q7.head())

-Once we compute y, we need to insert 3y into Q3, Sy into QS, and 7y into Q7.
+Once we compute y, we need to insert 3y into Q3, 5y into Q5, and 7y into Q7.
 But, we only want to insert these elements if they aren't already in another list.

 Why might for example, 3y already be somewhere in the holding queues?
 Well, if y was pulled from Q7, then that means that y  = 7x, for some smaller x.
 If 7x is the smallest value, we must have already seen 3x.
 And what did we do when we saw 3x?
 We inserted 7 * 3x into Q7.
 Note that 7 * 3x  =  3 * 7x  =  3y.

 To put this another way, if we pull an element from Q7, it will look like 7  * suffix, and we know we have already handled 3  *  suffix and 5  *  suffix.
 In handling 3  *  suffix, we inserted 7  *  3  *  suffix into a Q7.
 And in handling 5  *  suffix, we know we inserted 7  * 5  *  suffix in Q7.
 The only value we haven't seen yet is 7 * 7 * suffix, so we just insert 7  *  7  *  suffix into Q7.